sarzil-hossain/reactance/README.md

 # Reactance - User Manual
-Censorship resistant scalable VPN automation with user management for servers and cloud services (WIP) on OpenBSD.
+Censorship resistant scalable VPN/Proxy automation for OpenBSD with user management for servers and cloud services.

 ## Table of Contents
   - [Description](#description)